Mat-dp/mat-dp-core/paper.md

 # Target Audience

+Mat-dp is ideal for academics who work on understanding or reducing environmental effects of different processes, government officials who work on national material and emission strategies, or practitioners who work on estimating material demands for a given project.
+Proficiency in python is needed, so the users can adapt their requirements in the form needed for the model.

 The model facilitates the framing of resource flows and the optimisation of their flows in and out of systems which can then be easily visualised.
 This allows for users to explore alternative ways to build systems by either reducing or changing their inputs, maximising their outputs or by minimising their emissions or waste.

-MAT-dp has been used to study the environmental implications of electricity systems, where each power plant is considered a process in the model.
+Mat-dp has been used to study the environmental implications of electricity systems, where each power plant is considered a process in the model.
 However, these processes can be anything along any supply chain or resource transformation, as long as the user knows the resources that are fed into the processes.
+Examples of questions that can then be investigated by Mat-dp include: (1) what are the material implications of changing systems, (2) what are the optimum strategies to introduce recycled materials in a system, (3) which process emissions must be minimised to achieve the highest reductions?

 # Acknowledgements